jbrechtel/blog/_posts/2013-02-23-sbt-is-not-usable.markdown

 val afterTestTask = (barTask := { println("tests ran!") }) dependsOn (test in Test)
 </code></pre>

-What's probably happening here is that SBT is folding over its settings sequence to compose the final task depenency graph.

-### Mini-rant about operator abuse

-Also, those feelings that this tool isn't worth the investment didn't mix well with the operator abuse.
-Why "~=" for transformation and "&lt;&lt;=" for composition?
+Of course, what's intuitive is subjective but I'm willing to be that a named method would make for a much more discoverable API than operators like &lt;&lt;=, :=, etc. Why "~=" for transformation and "&lt;&lt;=" for composition?
 I'm sure there are good reasons but I don't know them and the docs don't tell me.
 I've gotten used to having mnemonics to help me remember things and these arbitrary operators work against that.

+<a id="usable"></a>
 ### What does 'usable' mean anyways?

 SBT isn't usable in the same way that other build tools are usable.
 SBT isn't grab-n-go.
 Sit down and stay for a while.
 Read the whole menu before you order.
 There *is* a barrier to entry and you should acknowledge that.